QVC (British TV channel): QVC Active

+QVC2

+The UK version of QVC2 launched exclusively on Freeview on 21 June 2023, replacing QVC Beauty and QVC Style.
+On other platforms QVC Beauty and QVC Style continue as separate services.

+The structure of the QVC channels in the UK is different than in the US, so the role that QVC2 plays is somewhat different.
+QVC2 in the US shows repeats of QVC's programming, while QVC2 in the UK shows fashion, beauty, home, and garden-related programmes.

 Operation in the UK

 QVC UK operates from two main sites.
 From launch until June 2012, its headquarters and broadcasting facilities were at Marco Polo House, the former British Satellite Broadcasting headquarters in Battersea, London.
 These operations then moved to Chiswick Park, a 'campus'-style development on the site of a former derelict London Transport bus depot in West London.
 Its call centre and distribution warehouse is located in Kirkby, Knowsley, in Merseyside.
 These facilities were moved in 1998 from Liverpool's Harrington Dock.
-The company also has outlet stores in Warrington and Shrewsbury.
+The company also had outlet stores in Warrington and Shrewsbury, however the Shrewsbury store closed permanently in 2020, leaving the Warrington store as the company's only physical outlet.

 In June 2011, it was reported that QVC UK had begun carrying out trials of 3D broadcasting.
 This was merely an experiment, a spokesperson said.

-The channel broadcasts live from 9:00 am to 1:00 am (the remainder being repeated content) year round.
+The channel broadcasts live from 9:00 am to 11:00 pm, with the remaining hours being repeated content.
 QVC UK claims a market penetration of 15.4 million homes on cable, satellite, and digital terrestrial TV.
 The Astra 2E footprint also takes in much of Western Europe.
 Retail sales for the year 2008 reached £360+ million.